jhpyle/docassemble/_docs/fields.md

 If you provide client-side input validation, it is also a good idea to provide server-side validation, even though it might never be triggered.
 There are ways that users might accidentally or deliberately bypass client-side input validation.
+So even if you have a [jQuery Validation Plugin] rule that works, it is a good idea to include a `validate()` class method.

 # <a name="fields options"></a>Options for items in `fields`